 As Student Life Administrator, Ngoc-Le provides NYU students with the administrative support required for a smooth and successful academic experience in Berlin.
 As such, she advises students on immigration, professional and academic opportunities in Germany, volunteering in the city, and health-related matters.
 She is also involved in the planning and organization of cultural programming.
 Born and raised in Berlin, she is fascinated by the vibrant and cosmopolitan diversity the city and its manifold communities have to offer.
 Before joining NYU Berlin in 2017, Ngoc-Le studied North American Studies and worked at the Student Exchange Office at Freie Universität Berlin.
 She furthered her interest in the U.S. and transatlantic relations during her time as an exchange student in both Olympia, Washington State and Chicago, Illinois.

-As Program Assistant for Academics, Julia supports the administration of academic student and faculty services.
+As Coordinator of Academic Services, Julia supports the administration of academic student and faculty services.
 She also runs NYU Berlin’s reading room, and can assist students with questions about using other libraries in Berlin for their research.
 Prior to joining NYU Berlin, Julia taught English in Berlin and in the US.
 She holds a M.Ed. in Intercultural Education from Freie Universität Berlin where her academic focus was on adult literacy and language acquisition.
 Although Berlin is home, it remains a fascinating and inspiring place as a result of its ever-changing landscape, population and the wealth of cultural opportunities.